whpthomas/open_bvm_ventilator/README.md

 # TERMS OF USE

-Open BVM Ventilator reference designs are intended for educational purposes, ARE NOT CERTIFIED FOR MEDICAL USE, ARE PROVIDED "AS IS" AND "WITH ALL FAULTS.
+Open BVM Ventilator reference designs are intended for educational purposes, ARE NOT CERTIFIED FOR MEDICAL USE, ARE PROVIDED "AS IS" AND "WITH ALL FAULTS".
 Dr. Henry Thomas DISCLAIMS ALL OTHER WARRANTIES, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO, ANY IMPLIED WARRANTIES OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE.
 Dr. Henry Thomas may make changes to reference design specifications and descriptions at any time, without notice.